StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 If you hunt-and-peck, it's going to take you a while to learn how to touch type anyway, so you may as well do it right the first time.
 Learning how to touch type is really a very important skill since a) it's faster, b) you can look at other things (like the screen) when you type, and c) you make less mistakes.
 The good news for you is that you should be able to get up to 20 WPM or so in a weekend, which shouldn't be all that much slower than your normal hunt-and-peck speed (i.e., you won't have quite the same magnitude of productivity loss that touch-typists switching will have).

 Additionally, young children or other people who have never learned how to type at all should learn an optimized layout from the get-go rather than QWERTY.
 If you are a parent reading this, please don't inflict uneccessary inefficiency on your child.
-It certainly doesn't have to be my layout (Colemak and Dvorak are both more widely available), but at least have them learn something that was actually thought through to improve the typing experience.
-The reason why QWERTY still exists (and measurements in feet and slugs instead of meters and kilograms, and shirt buttons, and ties, and...) is because people of one generation don't realize that systematic inefficiency can be easily overcome if you just think about what you teach your children.
+It certainly doesn't have to be my layout (Colemak and Dvorak are both more widely available), but at least have them learn something that was actually thought through.

 ## Prior Studies of Keyboard Layouts